 It is also important to understand that an agribusiness state like South Carolina is not known for any one ag product…we are not the Peach State, Peanut State, etc…even though we produce more than the states who tout these products.
 But to encompass this vision, we need to become known as the “State of Agribusiness”.

-Developing milestones as to where we want to be as a state in three years (helps with recurring money for DOA and DOC and PRT), 5 years, 7 years and 10 years- will help provide the measured benchmarks that we need.
+Developing milestones as to where we want to be as a state in the next 5 years, 7 years and 10 years- will help provide the measured benchmarks that we need.
 We need to develop specific action steps for the vision to be implemented and become a reality.
 And we need to develop funding strategies to include markets, check-offs, grants, government, and incentives.

-With the strong resource and business base that forestry and agriculture have in SC, increasing the combined agribusiness economic impact and job numbers toward $50 billion and 290,000 jobs is possible.
+With the strong resource and business base that forestry and agriculture have in SC, increasing the combined agribusiness economic impact and job numbers is possible.
 This effort will require a true public/private partnership to leverage the industry’s and the state’s strengths to reach the goal.
 In addition to economic benefits to be derived by increasing the agribusiness impact, forestry and agriculture will continue to provide the many environmental and societal benefits that the industry generates, always enhancing our fine state’s quality of life.